KriAga/Health-Checker/README.md

 This API was to be made by scraping the web.
 I explored some online available websites (https://www.nhsinform.scot/) for this purpose but wasn't able to find any particular website with all the required data.
 If any website had the data it was neither easily scrapable nor asured that data would be available.

 I mailed my query to Ravi Maink (ravi.manik@innovaccer.com) and he explained me the problem statement.
 He asked me to simple google search for the medical condition and get the treatment data.
-I understood where the resultant data was (Right hand side data of Google Search) but on further research found that Google had made that dynamic data unscrappable by libraries like BeautifulSoup and Scrapy on Chrome Browser.
+I understood where the resultant data was (Right hand side data of Google Search) but on further research found that Google had made that dynamic data unscrappable directly by libraries like BeautifulSoup and Scrapy.

 Here:
 https://stackoverflow.com/a/14431651